Unspokenevil/hg-engine-wiki/Form-System-Documentation.md

 ### Significant Gender Differences
 While Gen 4 was the generation that introduced gender differences, the things that could differ between genders was very limited.
 As a result, significant gender differences (that at least change icons between genders) require separate forms.

-Unfezant, Frillish, Jellicent, Pyroar, Meowstic, and Basculegion are currently the only ones this applies to.
+Unfezant, Frillish, Jellicent, Pyroar, Meowstic, Indeedee, and Basculegion are currently the only ones this applies to.
 These wild Pokémon--when generated--will swap between the forms at a 50/50 rate except for Pyroar, which is female 7/8 of the time in accordance with the gender split of future generations.
 This is governed in [`src/pokemon.c`](https://github.com/BluRosie/hg-engine/blob/main/src/pokemon.c#L3171) in `UpdatePassiveForms`.

 Tranquill, Litleo, Espurr, and White Stripe Basculin all have their evolutions tweaked to force females to evolve into the female form.
 Specifically, when a female evolves, it will set its form to the female form.
 This is done by an evolution table overhaul that allows us to specify forms as such: